 Section 19B of the Crimes Act 1914 (Cth) allows a court to release a person without criminal conviction even if he or she is guilty of a Commonwealth Offence.

-It is similar to ‘Section 10’ in NSW legislation.
+It is similar to a section 10(1)(a) dismissal in NSW legislation.

 In deciding whether to use the section, the court must consider:

 - The character, criminal record, age, health or mental condition of the person;

 - The extent to which the offence is ‘trivial’ in nature; and

 If the person is eligible, the court can either:

 (b) discharge the person upon condition that he or she enters a ‘recognizance’ (ie a ‘good behaviour bond’) and/or pays ‘reparation or restitution’ (ie money to make up for injury or damage caused).